 What is RECOVER?

-RECOVER (Real World Clinical Outcomes with Novel Modulator Therapy Combinations in People with CF) is a new research study that aims to look at the ‘real world’ impact of the new triple combination modulator, Kaftrio®, in people with CF.
+RECOVER (Real World Clinical Outcomes with Novel Modulator Therapy Combinations in People with CF) is a new non interventional study that aims to look at the ‘real world’ impact of the new triple combination modulator, Kaftrio®, in people with CF.

 Why do we need to do this study?